I’m a serial survivor.

 Somehow, I kept bouncing back.

 At 24 I found the faith to follow my heart to L.A. to create a dream career in music, with nothing in place, and turning down an acceptance to law school in the process.
 Newly in L.A., I hustled hard and began to see my dreams turning into reality, against the odds.
-I landed an internship with Interscope Records (Kendrick Lamar, Dr. Dre, Lady Gaga) and worked my way up, before becoming a music coordinator at The Tonight Show, then launching an artist development / talent management company called 5AM Collective, where I helped advance the careers of emerging artists.
+I landed an internship with Interscope Records (Kendrick Lamar, Billie Eilish, Dr. Dre) and worked my way up, before becoming a music coordinator at The Tonight Show, then launching an artist development / talent management company called 5AM Collective, where I helped advance the careers of emerging artists.

 Signing my last band, The Moth and the Flame, to Elektra Records in 2016.